madvorak/read-lean/README.md

 Instead, rational numbers are embedded in real numbers (each rational number corresponds to a unique real number).
 In our example, the operator `↑` denotes this embedding (in fact, it could denote several other embeddings, thus the explicit type annotation `ℚ → ℝ` is necessary).
+This concrete embedding `(↑) : ℚ → ℝ` takes a rational number and outputs a Cauchy sequence with given rational number on all positions.
+We decide not to go that deep and trust the Mathlib's implementation of number types and conversions between them.
 We see that `x` is irrational iff `x` isn't in the range of the embedding function, i.e, `x` is a real number that doesn't correspond to any rational number.
 We check that it agrees with our intuition what "being irrational" means and go on.